Lucile Carter: On board the Titanic

-The RMS Titanic lifeboat 6 being rowed toward the RMS Carpathia similar to lifeboat 4, the one rowed by Lucile Carter.

 The Carters boarded the Titanic at Southampton.
 Accompanying the couple were their two children, Lucile Carter's maid Auguste Serepeca, William Carter's manservant Alexander Cairns, and the chauffeur Charles Aldworth.
 On the voyage, William Carter brought on board his 25 horsepower Renault Towncar.
 They occupied First Class Cabins B96/98.

 The original story told in the press regarding the Carter family’s experience of their ordeal was that William Carter came to the cabin and escorted his family to lifeboat 4.
 He then left this area with the other men who had taken their wives to this boat.
 These men were John Astor, George Widener and John Thayer.
 William Carter escaped from the Titanic on collapsible lifeboat C (along with Bruce Ismay) but the other three men were lost on the liner.

 Carter gave details of what happened when she and her two children boarded Lifeboat 4.
 Her statement was as follows.

 When I went over the side with my children and got in the boat there were no seamen in it.
 Then came a few men, but there were oars with no one to use them.
 The boat had been filled with passengers, and there was nothing else for me to do but to take an oar.
 We could see now that the time of the ship had come.
 She was sinking, and we were warned by cries from the men above to pull away from the ship quickly.
 Mrs. Thayer, wife of the vice-president of the Pennsylvania Railroad, was in my boat, and she, too, took an oar.
 It was cold and we had no time to clothe ourselves with warm overcoats.
 The rowing warmed me.
 We started to pull away from the ship.
 We could see the dim outlines of the decks above, but we could not recognize anybody.

-She was acclaimed by the press later to have been one of the heroic women who rowed the heavy lifeboats.